-Do you need a self contained van NZ to travel New Zealand?
+Do you need a self-contained van NZ to travel New Zealand?
 What about to freedom camp?
-Can you hire a non self contained van, and if so, which camper is cheaper?
-If you’re feeling overwhelmed trying to understand New Zealand’s ‘self containment’ and freedom camping regulations, you’re not the only one!
-In this article we’ll outline everything you need to know regarding self containment NZ and freedom camping so you can just get on with planning your campervan trip.
+Can you hire a non self-contained van, and if so, which camper is cheaper?
+If you’re overwhelmed trying to understand New Zealand’s campervan ‘self-containment’ and freedom camping regulations, you’re not the only one!
+In this article, we’ll outline everything you need to know regarding self-containment NZ and freedom camping so you can get on with planning your campervan trip.

 This article may contain affiliate/compensated links.
 For more information, please see our disclaimer here.

 - 2 Self-contained or non self-contained campervans?